moveit/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 a new sample will be added to the "Pose samples" list on the left side of the panel.
 If you expand a sample, you will see it contains two transforms, base-to-end-effector, and camera-to-target.

-Next, you can move the arm to a new pose using the MotionPlanning panel, or you can let the hand-eye calibration plugin plan a new pose by clicking the "Plan" button in the "Auto Calibration" section.
+Next, you can move the arm to a new pose using the "MotionPlanning" panel, and click "Take Sample" again.
+Alternatively, you can let the hand-eye calibration plugin plan a new pose by clicking the "Plan" button in the "Auto Calibration" section.
 After planning, click "Execute", and the robot will move to the new pose and automatically capture a new sample.
-If you are planning poses manually, be sure to include some rotation between each pair of poses, and apply some rotation around all three axes.
+If you are planning poses manually, be sure to include some rotation between each pair of poses, and don't always rotate around the same axis--at least two rotation axes are needed to unique solve for the calibration (see the Daniilidis paper, linked above, for the explanation why).

 Calculate a Calibration
 -----------------------
 Once you have collected five samples, a calibration will be performed automatically, and updated each time a new sample is added.
-The position and orientation will be displayed on the "Context" tab, as mentioned above, and the TF display will be updated as well.
+The position and orientation will be displayed on the "Context" tab, as mentioned above, and the published TF will be updated as well.
 Click "Save camera pose" to export the calibration result.
 This will create a launch file with a static transform publisher containing the calibrated camera transform.